kamil-poncyliusz/twcartography/README.md

 ### Creating a GIF animation

-1. Repeat previous section several times to make a collection containing multiple maps.
+1. Repeat previous section several times to create a collection containing multiple maps.

 2. View you collection.